andreasmieritz/AngularDataCase/README.md

 # Repository
 In this repository you will find a sample project of Angular frontend with a C# Asp.NET backend.
+(Code is based on Visual Studio 2022, using the Angular and ASP.NET Core project example)

 5 endpoints are exposed from the backend.